-- Meets the definition in Kansas statute 72-3712. - Meets the virtual education requirements outlined in this document. - Offers a full-time or part-time virtual education to students. - Receives approval during its multiyear performance portfolio monitoring.
+- Meets the definition in Kansas statute 72-3712. - Meets the virtual education requirements outlined in this document. - Offers a full-time or part-time virtual education to students. - Receives approval during its multi-year performance portfolio monitoring.

-The only difference between a virtual school and a virtual program is that a school has its own building number for data reporting and a program uses another school's building number or the central office building number for data reporting.
+The only difference between a virtual school and a virtual program is that a school has its own building number for data reporting and a program uses another school's building number for data reporting.
 In all other ways, they are the same, and both must adhere to these virtual requirements.